10 Classic Rock Songs About Dogs

 #8 – Dogs – Pink Floyd

-We couldn’t put together a list of classic rock songs about dogs without including Pink Floyd’s classic track.
-The Pink Floyd song Dogs was originally released on the band’s album Animals.
+We couldn’t assemble a list of classic rock songs about dogs without including Pink Floyd’s classic track.
+The Pink Floyd song “Dogs” was initially released on the band’s album Animals.
 The album was released in 1977.
-Recently the band released a remixed version of the Animals album on vinyl that sounds incredible.
-We highly recommend any Pink Floyd to pick up the 2018 vinyl release of one of the band’s greatest album releases.
+Recently, the band released a remixed version of the Animals album on vinyl that sounds incredible.
+We highly recommend any Pink Floyd fan to pick up the 2018 vinyl release of one of the band’s greatest album releases.

 #7 – Martha My Dear (performed by The Beatles)